IhmeGroup/quail/docs/contributing.md

 Thanks for your interest in contributing!
 We are excited to have you join our team!

 The following is a set of guidelines for contributing to Quail [Ihme Group Organization](https://github.com/IhmeGroup/quail) on GitHub.
-We don't always have the best ideas so feel free to propose modifications to this document via a pull request.
+Feel free to propose modifications to this document via a pull request as we value others contributions.

 ## Getting Started